hmontero1205/Qpp/README.md

 Main Features
 -------------
-Here's a list of the main features Q++ offers as of now!
+Here's a list of the features Q++ offers!
 - Clean and usable interface for creating, listing, and searching office hours.
-  - Basic support for creating weekly recurring office hour events
+  - Support for creating weekly recurring office hour events
   - Enhanced search functionality for finding OH sessions
 - TA login portal for OH management
 - Enable/disable OH